Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `effectAttributes`

+*Read-only*.
 Access to a table of 24 numbers for the actor's effect attributes.

 **Returns**: